Rhaenyra Targaryen: Casting and development

 Emma D'Arcy was cast as Rhaenyra in December 2020, while Milly Alcock was cast in July 2021.
 Both actors had to learn High Valyrian for their roles, with D'Arcy reportedly enjoying the experience.

-Rhaenyra Targaryen's backstory is mostly preserved from page to screen; however, in the adaptation, she is close friends with Alicent Hightower, daughter of Hand of the King, Otto Hightower.
+Rhaenyra Targaryen's backstory is mostly preserved from page to screen; however, in the adaptation, she is close friends with Alicent Hightower while the latter is just daughter of Hand of the King, Ser Otto Hightower.
 Co-creator and executive producer Ryan Condal in an interview with Entertainment Weekly revealed D'Arcy's Rhaenyra to be, "the most important role in the show, in many ways."
 With director Miguel Sapochnik proclaiming D'Arcy, "the face of the show."

-Avid fans noted that details of Rhaenyra's vicious demise were revealed to viewers early on in the Game of Thrones series in the third-season episode "And Now His Watch Is Ended", where Joffrey Baratheon reveals to Margaery Tyrell while viewing the graves of past Targaryens that Rhaenyra was burnt alive by her half-brother Aegon II while her son watched.
+Avid fans noted that details of Rhaenyra's vicious demise were revealed to viewers early on in the previous Game of Thrones series in the third-season episode "And Now His Watch Is Ended", where Joffrey Baratheon reveals to Margaery Tyrell while viewing the graves of past Targaryens, that Rhaenyra was eaten by her half-brother Aegon II’s dragon while her son watched.